SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/faq/editkbworkflow.md

 ## Edit stage

-You can both change the name of a stage and alter which users are to have access to it.
-To do this:
+You can both change the name of a stage and alter which users are to have access to it. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Knowledge Base** &gt; **FAQ** and click the **Workflow** button.
 2. Click the name of the stage.
 This takes you to the **Edit stage** screen.